 Over the weekend YouTube was stormed by reports of inappropriate comments which wouldn’t be out of the ordinary, except for one thing: the comments were directed at children.
-There was an estimated 28 total offenses, with disturbing comments posted under videos geared toward children or uploaded by young content creators.
+There were an estimated 28 total offenses, with disturbing comments posted under videos geared toward children or uploaded by young content creators.
 Buzzfeed reported YouTube’s search function under the words”how to have” returned predatory results.
 Once alerted to the issue, YouTube immediately purged the comments and made an announcement about updated regulations.
 But the damage was already done as users flooded the comments section with outrage.

 YouTube says it’s noticed “a growing trend around content…that attempts to pass as family-friendly, but is clearly not” and will be taking steps to correct the issue.
 Namely, they aim to de-monetize the offending videos and block “inappropriate comments on videos featuring minors” using a “combination of automated systems and human flagging and review to remove inappropriate sexual or predatory comments on videos featuring minors.”
 While YouTube’s action plan is solid, it raises questions about the state of content hosting on a global scale.